 - This assessment report is approved by the FSANZ Board.

-- Another round of public comment may be sought, then these comments are analysed and amendments made to the report if necessary.
+- The report may go out for another round of public comment.
+The comments received are analysed and changes made to the report if necessary.

 - The FSANZ Board approves or rejects the final assessment report.